fingolfin/gap-snapshots/INSTALL.md

 2 Getting the Archive
 =====================

-You can get archives for the GAP distribution from the GAP website
+You can get archives for the GAP distribution from the GAP website at
+<https://www.gap-system.org/Releases/>.
+If you use Unix (including OS X),
-<https://www.gap-system.org>.
-You need to download one of the archives
+you need to download the GAP source distribution, that is, a file named
-named in the format

-	gap4rXpY_<timestamp>.<archive_type>
+    gap-4.X.Y.tar.bz2

 for GAP 4.X.Y.
-The `<timestamp>` is updated whenever there is a change to the GAP system or any package.

-If you use Unix (including OS X), you can use the `.tar.gz`, `.tar.bz2` or `.zip` archives containing the GAP source distribution.
-Such archive will unpack to the directory named `gap4rX`.
+Alternatively, you can also use the `.tar.gz` or `.zip` archives.

-If you use Windows, then use the `.exe` installer which contains binaries for GAP and some packages and provides the standard installation procedure.
+If you use Windows, then download the `.exe` installer which contains binaries for GAP and some packages and provides the standard installation procedure.